calender

 7. Use Mosquito Traps

-8. Consider Mosquito Repellent Plants
+8. Mosquito-Repellent Plants

 Protecting Children from Dengue

-• Install mosquito nets over cribs and playpens for babies and toddlers.
+• Using nets on cribs and playpens

 Dengue Prevention for the Elderly

-Community Efforts for Dengue Prevention
+Community Efforts for Dengue Control

-• Reporting blocked drains or waterlogged areas to local authorities for prompt cleaning.
+• Reporting clogged drains to authorities

-• Participating in local mosquito control programs that may involve fogging or spraying insecticides in high-risk areas.
+• Participation in local mosquito control programs

-The Role of Caritero in Dengue Prevention and Recovery
+The Role of Caritero in Dengue Recovery

 Conclusion